About Listening Yoga

 -Usui/Holy Fire Reiki First and Second Degree, with Pamela Friers, 2017

--RYT 300-hour TT, Deepen Your Yoga Program, Chase Bossart at Yoga Well, 2025 (Completing Final Certification Requirements)
+-RYT 300-hour Teacher Training, Deepen Your Yoga Program, Chase Bossart at Yoga Well Institute, 2026

--Advanced Viniyoga Applications 1: Practice and Relationships, Chase Bossart at Yoga Well, In-Progress
+-Advanced Viniyoga Applications 1: Practice and Relationships, Chase Bossart at Yoga Well Institute, In-Progress